It was here that the romance of my life began.Theodore Roosevelt

 The Cottonwood Campground is the only camping option that accepts reservations.
 It is open year-round.
 Half of its sites are reservable on the official NPS campground reservation site, while the other half are first-come first-served.
 Cottonwood is a primitive campground.
 No hookups, though running water (flush toilets, sinks, and spigots) is available in the summer.

 Cottonwood is gonna be the busiest campground in TRNP.
 It’s also the only one that will have incredible Ranger Programs every single night in the summer season!
 It’s an ideal campground for birders, tucked in the Cottonwood trees along the Little Missouri river.
-Almost every site has enough shade to provide relief during those hot summer months, and it’s all fair game to the herds of bison that regularly wander through the campground.
+Almost every site has enough shade to provide relief during those hot summer months.
+Also, it’s all fair game to the herds of bison that regularly wander through the campground.
 There are no fire pits, but there are raised grates.

 You can backcountry camp anywhere in Theodore Roosevelt National Park.
 Backcountry camping involves hiking out into the backcountry (duh) and setting up camp out of sight of the trail.
 You pack in all your stuff, and take it all out with you: pack in, pack out!
 You must obtain a backcountry permit with a Park Ranger at any of the visitor centers.
 More specific regulations can be found here.
-It is also highly recommended–or practically required, depending on the trail you plan to hike and Ranger you speak to–that you purchase a topographical map.
-The park map is insufficient for many of the backcountry trails.
-You can purchase those at the visitor center or online.

 Pro-Tip: If you’re not about that camping life (I still love you), there are hotels in Medora and Watford City.
 The ones in Medora are a lot nicer and geared towards tourists.
 The best by far (though by no means budget accommodation) is the old West style Rough Rider Hotel, whose historic rooms hosted Roosevelt himself over 100 years ago.